syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/Tooltip.md

 ## Taskbar and dependency line tooltip

 In Gantt, you can enable or disable taskbar and dependency line mouse hover tooltip by using the `EnableTaskbarTooltip` property.
-The default value of this property was `true`.
+The default value of this property is `true`.
 The following code example shows, how to enable the taskbar and dependency line tooltip in Gantt.

 {% highlight CSHTML %}